Twentri/confidentiality-policy/README.md

 Last updated: 20.06.2023

-Twentri Inc (“we”, “our”, or “us”) is committed to respecting and protecting the confidentiality of the personal information of the users (“you”) of ClashDack Football (“the Game”), available on Android devices.
+Twentri Inc (“we”, “our”, or “us”) is committed to respecting and protecting the confidentiality of the personal information of the users (“you”) of ClashDack Football (“the Game”), available on Android & iOS devices.

 This Confidentiality Policy explains what information is collected, how it is used, and how we protect your information when you use our Game.
 By using the Game, you agree to the collection and use of information as outlined in this policy.

 Information Collection and Use
 When you use the Game, we may collect information that can be used to identify you.
 The types of information collected through the Game include:

-Gameplay Data: Such as scores, achievements, and in-game purchases.
+Gameplay Data: Such as scores, achievements, progress, including in most cases an automatically created internal account ID.
-Device Information: Including device model, operating system version, and unique identifiers.
+Device Information: Including device model, operating system version, language and unique identifiers.
-Usage Information: Data on how you interact with the Game, such as features used and time spent in the Game.
+Usage Information: Data on how you interact with the Game, such as features used and time spent in the Game, emails, if you want to get special in-game rewards.
 Purpose of Collection
 We collect information for the following purposes: